Fresno City Attorney Andrew Janz speaks during the March 26 Fresno City Council meeting. Omar Rashad | Fresnoland

 A handful of community members spoke during public comment Thursday, urging the Fresno City Council to delay the adoption of the annual report until the police department fixes its compliance issues.

-The Fresno City Council didn’t listen, approving the report with a 6-1 vote.
+The Fresno City Council approved the report unanimously.

 Arieana Castellanos, a local resident part of Fresnans for a People’s Budget, told Fresnoland she was disappointed in Thursday’s outcome.